Frequently Asked Questions

 Where can I get a breast pump?

-The Affordable Care Act states private insurance are to provide breast pumps to nursing mothers; check with your insurance on how to obtain.
+The Affordable Care Act states private insurance companies are to provide breast pumps to nursing mothers; check with your insurance on how to obtain a breast pump.
 The Georgia WIC Program can provide a free breast pump to postpartum WIC participants based on breastfeeding status and/or breastfeeding challenges.
 Breast pumps may also be available for purchase online and at major retail stores.